pytorch/serve/docs/performance_guide.md

 Starting with PyTorch 2.0, `torch.compile` provides out of the box speed up ( ~1.8x) for a large number of models.
 You can refer to this [dashboard](https://hud.pytorch.org/benchmark/compilers) which tracks this on a nightly basis.

-Models which have been fully optmized with `torch.compile` show performance improvements upto 10x
+Models which have been fully optimized with `torch.compile` show performance improvements up to 10x

 You can find all the examples of `torch.compile` with TorchServe [here](../examples/pt2/)